quasarframework/quasar-framework.org/source/components/layout.md

 ## Basic Usage
 Below is an example of a Layout, which contains all possible elements:
-- a [QToolbar](/components/toolbar.html) (used for both header and footer)
+- a [QToolbar](/components/toolbar.html) (used for both header and footer, you can specify as many as you want)
 - a navigation with [QTabs](/components/tabs.html)
-- a left side drawer (which is shown alongside page content on wide screens)
+- a left side drawer panel (which is shown alongside page content on wide screens)
-- and a right side drawer
+- and a right side drawer panel

 ``` html
 <q-layout ref="layout" view="hHr LpR lFf" :right-breakpoint="1100">